Brooklyn Immersionists: Gentrification

-In 2019 Henry Grabar placed the labelling problem squarely in the title of an article for Slate Magazine: "What Do We Call It When the Rich Displace the Middle Class?
+In 2019 Henry Grabar wrote an article for Slate Magazine titled "What Do We Call It When the Rich Displace the Middle Class?
 It's not gentrification!"
-Alanna Schubach agrees with this analysis and places the blame on city policy.
+Alanna Schubach places the blame on city policy.
 In her article, "Stop blaming the hipsters: Here's how gentrification really happens," she states that "The roots of the phenomenon reach way back through history and public policy."
-In the case of Williamsburg, rezoning by the city and billions of dollars' worth of "development dumping" as some have called the process, easily disrupted the neighborhood and its more gentle and immersive approach to life.